 Be patient.
 Everyone says this, but in the publishing game it is key.
 It took me eight months to get an agent.
 It took me a year and a half after that to get a publishing offer.
 Publishing is slow.
 Submit to everyone, you never know who might pick up your work.
 There will be a ton of criticism and rejection, don’t let it affect you personally, but consider it and use it to make your work better.

 I know your new book is titled, THE HIDDEN WORLD: THE AGE OF TOLERANCE BOOK 1.
 I assume this means there are more coming and how many?
 Have you written them yet?

 I have completed five novels.
 The first is the Hidden World and the second is its sequel.
 The series will be composed of five books, but I have only written the first two.
 All my other novels are unrelated and of varying topics.
 I have begun writing the third book in the series, but I am currently focusing on school and writing at my whim, which has always worked best for me.

 How much forethought to you give to the story of the book before you start writing?
 Does it unfold as you go or is it planned out first?

-I give no forethought.
+No forethought.
 I am either struck by an idea and immediately start writing, or I just starting writing and the idea unfolds.
 I don’t even know how the book will end until I’m at least a hundred pages into it.
-I draw up a very rough plan at that point, literally a sentence a chapter, and I generally stick to that, but it changes a good amount.
-I don’t really plan.
+At that point, I draw up a very rough plan, literally a sentence a chapter, and I generally stick to that, but it changes a good amount.
 I watch the story in my head as it happens.
 I see it at the exact same time I’m writing and I write what I see.
 That is another reason I love it, because it’s just as exciting writing the book as for a reader to read it.

-Thanks so much to Schuyler J. Ebersol for taking the time to answer my questions.
+Thanks so much to Schuyler J. Ebersol for taking the time to answer my questions on his book writing experience.
 I am sure he will inspire many more young writers to pursue their passion and I know my daughter will want to read his book, The Hidden World!